brettz9/eslint-plugin-query/README.md

 ![./docs/sample-query.png](https://raw.githubusercontent.com/brettz9/eslint-plugin-query/master/docs/sample-query.png?sanitize=true)

+Note that the CLI uses the ESLint formatter, in this case showing them as errors, but as this does no fixing, you can use the `esq` CLI command simply to see the code (as in the above screenshot).

 Note that in the CLI (and also programmatic) usage, we auto-detect your parser and parser options.
 However, since we allow you to supply file globs, and since ESLint allows `overrides` such that you may have different parsers set up in